yugabyte/yugabyte-db/docs/content/latest/troubleshoot/enterprise-edition/universes.md

 ## Nodes status

 In the [Admin Console](../../../deploy/enterprise-edition/install-admin-console/), click on the [Universe](../../../architecture/concepts/universe/#universe) page, then go to the Nodes tab.
-The page will show the status of the Master and TServer on each Yugabyte node.
+The page will show the status of the Master and TServer on each YugabyteDB node.

 ![Yugabyte Nodes Page](/images/troubleshooting/check-node-status.png)